MAGUIRAT/HMRecommenderSystem/README.md

 that the candidates are the same for all the customers regardless of their previous purchases.
 These candidates are obtained by retrieving the top-N trending articles during the last two weeks preceding the competition evaluation week.
-Each (customer, articles) pair in the candidates' data set is embedded using articles and customers features (dynamic & static) as well as a set of additional features linking a given customer to its candidate.
+Each (customer, articles) pair in the candidates' data set is embedded using articles and customers features (dynamic & static) as well as a set of additional features relating a given customer to its candidate.
 An example of these features would be the number of products having the same type of the candidates and purchased by the customer.

 ## 1.4.
 Model Training & Validation